 Prisons and other detention facilities face a whole host of emergencies from environmental and technological hazards, such as tornados or earthquakes.
 In this expert blog for PRI, as part of our Global Prison Trends series, J. Carlee Purdum, an expert on hazards, disasters and prisons, reflects on how plans need to be developed and adapted in times of COVID-19, drawing on her experience in disaster risk reduction in the United States.

 On 23 April 2020 a tornado severely damaged the structure of a federal prison in the U.S. state of South Carolina.
 In response, 900 persons detained in the prison were evacuated as they were classified as medium security, while 188 minimum security-classified persons were left to remain.
 Those evacuated were taken more than 700 miles away in Pennsylvania to be housed in a special institution the Federal Bureau of Prisons (BOP) had intended to use to quarantine incarcerated persons in the process of being transferred to new institutions.
 When the tornado damaged the federal facility in South Carolina, those plans were put on hold.
 While this would be an extraordinary circumstance in regular times, with the coronavirus pandemic there are added issues.
-For instance, all of the people transferred needed to be While necessary to move them to a safe facility, challenges emerged including a lack of enough telephones to allow for the evacuees to communicate with their loved ones, the absence of work programs, a lack of air conditioning, and smaller cell spaces.
+For instance, all of the people transferred needed to be quarantined for 14 days in case there had been exposure to the coronavirus during the move.
+While necessary to move them to a safe facility, challenges emerged including a lack of enough telephones to allow for the evacuees to communicate with their loved ones, the absence of work programs, a lack of air conditioning, and smaller cell spaces.
 Coupled with the quarantine, conditions have led to increased anxiety among incarcerated persons and their family members.
 Those who were left to remain in the damaged institution have reported deteriorated living conditions including leaking roofs, an increased presence of mould, and high risks to contracting COVID-19.

 This case, among others, illustrates how governments across the globe attempting to respond to the overwhelming impacts of the novel coronavirus in prisons need to not forget and ensure they are prepared to handle other emergencies arising from environmental and technological hazards such as earthquakes, wildfires, severe weather, extreme temperatures, hazardous materials incidents etc. The ongoing COVID19 pandemic is complicating efforts to prepare for, respond to, and recover from such emergencies and disasters in prison settings, as seen in South Carolina.
 This is compounded by the fact there has been little time to adapt planning and preparedness efforts to reflect the emergent needs brought about by the global pandemic.
 Prison administrations must adapt emergency operations to maintain social distancing, screen for symptoms, distribute protective equipment, implement quarantine, restrict movement, and provide critical medical care in the context of major institutional damage and human casualties.
 Evacuations of prisons to protect personnel and incarcerated persons will continue to be especially challenging, as limiting movement between institutions has been critical to mitigating exposure to the coronavirus.